-5.2 Effect of laser irradiation on degradation
+5.2 Effect of Laser Irradiation on Degradation.

-5.2.1 Modification of morphology

-Laser treated samples after having been degraded for 14 days is shown in Fig. 2.
+5.2.1 Modification of Morphology.
+Laser-treated samples after degraded for 14 days are shown in Fig. 2.
 A uniformly opaque morphology is observed as a result of higher crystallinity developed during degradation.
-Detailed morphology investigations are given by stereomicroscopic images of laser treated samples as a function of degradation period in Fig. 4.
-A laser treated sample before degradation is given in Fig. 4(a).
-The 1 mm by 1 mm square spot is generated by laser irradiation.
-As degradation progresses, spot edges become less defined, Fig. 4(b), suggesting the degradation and erosion (mass loss) of laser melted layer.
+By the end of the degradation test, the appearance of laser-treated sample is similar to nonlaser-treated sample, and laser spots are invisible, as given in Fig. 2(c).
+Detailed morphology investigations are given by stereomicroscopic images of laser-treated samples as a function of degradation is given in Fig. 4.
+A laser-treated sample before degradation is given in Fig. 4(a).
+The 1-mm × 1-mm square spot is generated by laser irradiation.
+The grid pattern is the spacing between laser spots and is not laser treated.
+As degradation progresses, spot edges become less defined, Fig. 4(b), suggesting the degradation and erosion (mass loss) of laser-melted layer.
 After 8 days, Fig. 4(c), spot edges become more indistinct than samples degraded for shorter periods.
-During prolonged testing, the laser melted layer is eroded and degradation starts to occur in the non-melted volume below.
-Eventually, the morphology of laser treated sample, Fig. 4(d), is similar to that of the non-laser treated sample.
+During prolonged testing, the laser-melted layer is eroded and degradation starts to occur in the nonmelted volume below.
+Eventually, the morphology of laser-treated sample, Fig. 4(d), is similar to that of the nonlaser-treated sample.
+The cross section of a laser-treated sample after being degraded for 14 days is given in Fig. 5.
+It is observed that the bulk remains solid, which suggests that autocatalytic degradation is not dominant as a result of easy diffusion of acidic monomers out of the sample.